Gundello Godari

 Gundello Godari is a 2013 Indian Telugu-language adventure drama film directed by Kumar Nagendra and produced by Lakshmi Manchu.
 The film stars Aadhi Pinisetty, Taapsee Pannu, Lakshmi Manchu, and Sundeep Kishan.

 The film was released on 8 March 2013.
 Manchu won critical accolades for her Performance winning Filmfare Award for Best Supporting Actress – Telugu and SIIMA Award for Best Supporting Actress in Telugu.
 The film got positive response at the box office, and was showcased at the Daring Independent Film Festival, Toronto.
-The film was also nominated for Best film at the International Indian Film festival in South Africa.
+The film was also nominated for Best film at the International Indian Film Festival in South Africa.

+The story of the film is loosely based on a novel named ‘Godavari Kathalu’, written by BVS Rama Rao.

 Plot

-The story of the film is loosely based on a novel named ‘Godavari Kathalu’, written by BVS Rama Rao.
 The film is set in 1986, in Bangarappeta village near Rajahmundry.
-Malli (Aadhi) and Chitra (Lakshmi Manchu) are a newly-wed couple who are forced to battle it out against a devastating flood of the River Godavari.
-They lose all hope of survival, and decide to narrate the darkest moments of their lives to each other after they find a support to rest on.
+Malli (Aadhi) and Chitra (Lakshmi Manchu) are a newlywed couple who are forced to battle it out against a devastating flood of the Godavari River.
+They lose all hope of survival and decide to narrate the darkest moments of their lives to each other after they find a support to rest on.

 First, Malli narrates his story to Chitra.
 Malli is an honest fisherman who works under Sambasivayya, a shrewd man at the port.
-Malli's ambition is to own a fishing boat for which he strives hard.
-His encounter with Sarala (Taapsee Pannu), the daughter of Sambasivayya, leads to certain disturbances in his life as Sarala, who lusts after Malli, blackmails him to escort her to a film and if not, she will report their intimacy to her father.
-Malli escorts her and finally tells that her that he can't go much further as his life and ambition is getting disturbed due to her.
+Malli's ambition is to own a fishing boat, for which he strives hard.
+His encounter with Sarala (Taapsee), Sambasivayya's daughter, leads to certain disturbances in his life as Sarala, who lusts after Malli, blackmails him to escort her to a film and if not, she will report their intimacy to her father.
+Malli escorts her and finally tells that her that he cannot go much further as his life and ambition is getting disturbed due to her.
 That night, police arrest Malli for preparing illegal ganja.
-Malli is fired from his job, his mother loses confidence in him.
+Malli is fired from his job, and his mother loses confidence in him.
 He finds out that Chandra, a fellow fisherman prepared Ganja.
 Chandra, after being beaten up by Malli, confesses that Sambasivayya has ordered him to do so as he felt that Sarala and Malli are in love.
 An enraged Malli goes to Sambasivayya's home to settle the score but finds that he is not in town.
-Sarala challenges an inebriated Malli as he is walking away after threatening to outrage her modesty by saying, "You seem to have forgotten that you are a man after the beating you got from police due to my dad."
-Thus Malli makes love to Sarala that night only out of anger on her dad before learning that Sarala is going to marry soon.
+As an inebriated Malli is walking away after threatening to outrage Sarala's modesty, she challenges him by saying that he has forgotten that he is a man after the beating he received from police due to her father.
+Out of anger on her father, Malli has steamy sex with Sarala that night before learning that she is going to marry soon.